Leave Me Alone (Michael Jackson song): Critical and commercial reception

 "Leave Me Alone" was generally well received by contemporary music critics.
 In a retrospective assessment, Stephen Thomas Erlewine, a writer for AllMusic, stated he felt that "Leave Me Alone" was the best track on Bad, commenting "why are all of his best songs paranoid anthems?"
 Steve Morse, a writer for The Boston Globe, described "Leave Me Alone" as a "send-up" of Jackson's feuds with the "paparazzi-filled tabloids."
 Jon Pareles, of The New York Times, commented that "Leave Me Alone" had an "unmistakable message".
-After Jackson's death in June 2009, Rolling Stone listed "Leave Me Alone" as being one of Jackson's most monumental work, and the song's composition was generally praised.
+After Jackson's death in June 2009, Rolling Stone listed "Leave Me Alone" as being one of Jackson's most monumental works, and the song's composition was generally praised.

 "Leave Me Alone" performed well on various charts.
 It was released as a single outside the United States and Canada.
 The song, similar to Bad's previous singles, proved to be a commercial success internationally.
 "Leave Me Alone"'s most successful territory was Ireland, where the song peaked at No. 1.
 The song saw similar chart success on the United Kingdom, the Netherlands, Norwegian and Switzerland charts, peaking within the top 10 at Nos.
 2, 5, 6 and 10, respectively.
 "Leave Me Alone" also peaked within the top 20 in Austria, France and Sweden, peaking at Nos.
 15, 17 and 19, respectively.
 The single was least successful in Australia, where the song peaked at number 37.